Geometric descriptions for the polarization for nonparaxial optical fields: a tutorial

 The non-negative definiteness of the polarization matrix implies that this determinant must be equal to or greater than zero, and this fact imposes the following restriction for the spin vector:

 where the equality holds only if at least one of the eigenvalues of the polarization matrix vanishes.
-This inequality restricts the spin vector to the interior of a {\it dual} ellipsoid \cite{Dennis2004}, whose semi-axes are in the same directions as those of the first ellipsoid, but where the length of each semi-axis of the dual ellipsoid equals $2/\pi$ times the area subtended by the projection of the first ellipsoid in the direction of the corresponding semi-axis, as shown in Fig.~\ref{fig:Mark}.
+This inequality restricts the spin vector to the interior of a {\it dual} ellipsoid \cite{Dennis2004}, whose semi-axes are aligned with those of the first ellipsoid, but where the length of each semi-axis of the dual ellipsoid equals $2/\pi$ times the area subtended by the projection of the first ellipsoid in the direction of the corresponding semi-axis, as shown in Fig.~\ref{fig:Mark}.